CHAPTER 5. LEARNING TO WRITE

 Got it, Rache?
 Good--and no charge.
 A tiny token of my thanks for all your wisdom, eloquence, and captivating wit.

 But I must confess that 41 years of teaching have also bred in me an often irresistible urge to make the world stand at literary as well as grammatical attention.
 Many years ago, during a blissful winter week in a Key West cottage-with pool that we rented with our old friends Gene and Sieglinde Hays, Nancy and I visited the Hemingway House and Museum, where Papa lived in the 1930s with his then-wife Pauline Pfeiffer and where he wrote--among other things--To Have and Have Not.
 During our tour of the house, our young woman guide for some reason quoted, or rather misquoted--a line from Blake's prophetic poem, The Marriage of Heaven and Hell: "The road of excess leads to the palace of wisdom."
-Besides mangling this line (I forget just now), she also said it came from Blake's Songs of Innocence.
+Besides mangling this line (I forget just how), she also said it came from Blake's Songs of Innocence.
 Since I had just been teaching both poems, I felt bound to correct her--to Nancy's acute embarrassment, of course.
 But our guide would not be corrected!

-After leaving Papa's house we stepped across the road to the Key West Lighthouse, whose Keeper's Quarters Museum exhibits--among other thjngs-- what are said to be some remarkable poems composed by the keeper's daughter.
+After leaving Papa's house we stepped across the road to the Key West Lighthouse, whose Keeper's Quarters Museum exhibits--among other things-- what are said to be some remarkable poems composed by the keeper's daughter.
 Since her handwritten "compositions" included these lines--

 Breathes there the man, with soul so dead,